Name me 5 smartphone brands you can think of.

 It is also more cost-effective compared to most marketing tactics on this list.

-For example, a Facebook post has a limit of 25 characters, and a description limit up to 125 characters.
+For example, a Facebook post has a limit of 25 characters and a description limit of up to 125 characters.

-In fact, it has more space for you to describe your products in greater detail, which are harder to explain in a Facebook post or PPC Ad.
+In fact, it has more space for you to describe your products in greater detail, which is harder to explain in a Facebook post or PPC Ad.

 Bonus: One great way to distribute your brochures is by placing them inside your delivery boxes or product packages.